openwisp/openwisp-monitoring/README.rst

     sudo apt-get update && sudo apt-get install influxdb sudo systemctl start influxdb

+Install redis (you can use different celery broker if you want):

+    sudo apt-get install redis-server

 Install ``fping`` if you need to use the ping active check:

     sudo apt-get install fping